pangandalf/Dockerfile-templates/README.md

 # 🐳 Dockerfiles templates
-A collection of ready-to-use `Dockerfile` templates for various technologies and use cases.
+A collection of ready-to-use `Dockerfile` templates for various technologies and use cases

 ## 🚀 Usage